 You do not need an attack dog.

 What you need is a dog that will bark to inform you and the neighborhood that something is going on.

 But it does not hurt if they are able to threaten and scare off the intruders too.

-Get a loyal, smart bread, as they are usually easy to train.
+Get smart breeds, loyal and elite protection dogs for sale as they are usually easy to train.
 Have them professionally trained at a young age, and they will prove to be not only a loyal friend but an efficient guard dog.

 According to Cesar’s Way, some of the Best Guard Dogs are: